linode/docs/docs/websites/hosting-a-website.md

 If you're using a content management system like WordPress or Drupal, you may need to configure the appropriate settings file to point the content management system at the MySQL database.

-## Testing
+## Test your Website

 It's a good idea to test your website(s) before you add the DNS records.
 This is your last chance to check everything and make sure that it looks good before it goes live.
-Here's how to test your website:

-1. Enter your Linode's IP address in a web browser (e.g., type `http://123.456.78.90` in the address bar, replacing the example IP address with your own.)
+1. Enter your Linode's IP address in a web browser (e.g., type `http://192.0.2.0` in the address bar, replacing the example IP address with your own.)
 Your website should load in the web browser.

 2. If you plan on hosting multiple websites you can test the virtual hosts by editing the `hosts` file on your desktop computer.
 Check out the [Previewing Websites Without DNS](/docs/networking/dns/previewing-websites-without-dns) guide for more information.